Developing Apps for Equity: A Checklist

 Bringing in a team on an equity basis makes them a partner in your business.
-Relationships can't thrive when you can't have open communication.
+Relationships can't thrive when you don't have open communication.

 App development is complex, and the development process can get stressful at times.
 The only thing that can ease that tension is being able to talk through problems.

 Taking an equity project is an investment.
 Investments are always risky, but being able to answer those questions helps us mitigate the risk and make sure we're making a sound decision.

-We have worked on successful equity-only projects in the past, and will continue to take those projects on an infrequent basis.
+We have worked on successful equity-only projects in the past and continue to do so on an infrequent basis.
 If you want to work with a smart, hard-working team of experienced developers, and you can provide solid answers to the questions above, then what are you waiting for?
 Reach out to us today!